By Sara Calabro

-- Start by asking your Valentine if he or she has been experiencing any pain, tension or discomfort in a specific part of the body.
+- Start by asking your Valentine if they’ve been experiencing any pain, tension, or discomfort in a specific part of the body.
 This will help you determine which acupressure points you’ll be incorporating into the massage.

-- Ask your Valentine to lay on his/her stomach.
+- Ask your Valentine to lay on their stomach.
 All acupressure points can be reached from this position.

 - Regardless of which points you’re planning to use, begin the massage with Kidney 1.
 Because of its grounding qualities, Kidney 1 will help bring your Valentine into a relaxed state for the rest of the massage.

-- While you are pressing Kidney 1 on both feet, ask your partner to take some deep breaths and imagine that he/she is filling his/her whole body with air, all the way down to the bottom of the feet where you are applying pressure.
+- While you are pressing Kidney 1 on both feet, ask your partner to take some deep breaths and imagine that they are filling their whole body with air, all the way down to the bottom of the feet where you are pressing.